Seismic Retrofit in Los Angeles: What It Costs, What Triggers It, and How It Works

 The retrofit involves sheathing the cripple walls with structural plywood (typically 15/32-inch structural-grade, APA-rated) nailed to the framing according to engineered nailing schedules.
 The plywood creates a shear wall that resists lateral movement.
 Blocking is installed between studs where needed to provide nailing surfaces, and ventilation openings are cut and screened to maintain crawl space airflow.

 Combined foundation bolting and cripple wall bracing for a standard single-family home typically runs $5,000 to $15,000.
 Homes with tall cripple walls, limited access, or structural deterioration will be higher.
 Hillside homes, where cripple walls can be significantly taller on the downhill side, often require more extensive engineering and construction, pushing costs into the $15,000 to $30,000 range.
-For homes with complex hillside conditions, the retrofit may need to integrate with broader foundation work.
+For homes with complex hillside conditions, the retrofit may need to integrate with broader foundation and site work.

 Soft-Story Retrofit